The Budget Box

-If you follow this build you'll have a system acceptable for any role apart from running graphically intense applications.
-Throw a budget video card into the mix -- which can be had for less than a $100 these days -- and you'll have a humble solution to gaming as well.
+Granted, if you just need to create a few documents, watch YouTube videos, and check your email, you can get by with a simpler setup.
+However, our budget build gets you a system acceptable for any role apart from running graphically intense applications.
+Throw a budget graphics card into the mix and you'll have a humble solution to gaming as well.

 Motherboard, Processor, Memory

 Our last budget choice, the Pentium G4600 was impossible to beat last year.
 Now replaced by the Pentium Gold G5400, it doesn't bring anything new to the table aside from a 200MHz bump in frequency.
 Intel's CPU does hit the mark on pricing but the integrated graphics leave much to be desired if you don't want to spend extra money on add-in graphics.

 With its Vega 8 integrated GPU and true quad-core status, the slightly more expensive Ryzen 3 2200G is a superior option.
 The extra graphical prowess will allow you to hold off on adding a discrete graphics card and keep your budget in check.
 If you were going to buy a GPU in the first place, the G5400 will allow you to put a bit more of your budget towards one of our graphics picks below, or check out our Entry Level PC for further context.